wso2/identity-apps/.changeset/friendly-dingos-accept.md

 "@wso2is/myaccount": patch
 ---

-Added a condition to prevent showing email when username and email are same
+Prevent showing email when username and email are same